phusion/passenger_apt_automation/README.md

  * `-x` tells it which distribution it should use for running the tests.
 To learn which distributions are supported, run `./test -h`.
  * `-d` tells it where to find the packages that are to be tested.
 This must point to a subdirectory in the output directory produced by the build script, and the packages must match the test environment as specified by `-x`.
 For example, if you specified `-x noble`, and if the build script stored packages in the directory `output`, then you should pass `-d output/noble`.
  * `-c` tells it where the cache directory is.
 The test script caches files into this directory so that subsequent runs will be faster.

-#### Vagrant notes

-When using Vagrant, the directory referred to by `-c` must be a native filesystem directory.
-That is, it may not be located inside /vagrant, because /vagrant is a remote filesystem.
-I typically use `-c ~/cache` when developing with Vagrant.

-The Vagrant VM uses 2 GB of RAM, so make sure your host has at least 4 GB.

 ### The publish script